hfiller/installGuides/node.md

 ##Installing Mongo
 The short version here is "don't", this is what [mongo-lab](https://mongolab.co)/cloud services are there for.

+To get set-up with mongo lab, go to the website and create your account.

+Once you're login in your will want to click on the "Create New" button.
+Once you are re-directed, under that "Plan" tab select "Single-Node" and the "Sandbox" radio button (this makes the database free).
+Name the database and select "Create new MongoDB Deployment".
+Select the database, you'll be redirected.
+Select the "Users" and create a user.
+Do NOT select the "Make Read-only" checkbox.
+Now to access your database with a URI, do something similar to this: (you MUST copy the specific URI from the top of the mongolab page)

+	mongodb://userNameGoesHere:passwordGoesHere@ds031541.mongolab.com:31541/nameOfDatebase

+For how to use mongo, see the link under Installing Node - Windows.

 ##Installing Express
 ```
 npm install express